kvmanohar22/ins_init/README.md

 # INS initialization
 This repository implements the solution to Inertial Navigation System (INS) initialization.
 More precisely, the system estimates `roll` and `pitch` angles in addition to accelerometer and gyroscope biases (additionally `yaw` angle if magnetometer data is provided) so as to align the gravity vector direction along the local NED frame.
 The estimation occurs in two phases: coarse initialization followed by fine initialization.
 An Extended Kalman Filter (EKF) is used for fine initialization.

-For mathematical treatment of the problem, head over to [blog post](https://kvmanohar22.github.io/ins_init).

 ## Dependencies
 - Eigen 3.4+
 - ROS melodic